jocephdelacruz/telegram-ai-scraper/README.md

 - **Optimized Language Detection**: Reuses language detection from message analysis to avoid redundant API calls
 - **Teams Integration**: Sends formatted alerts to Microsoft Teams channels for significant messages
 - **SharePoint Storage**: Automatically stores all messages (significant and trivial) in SharePoint Excel files with translation info
-- **Historical Scraping**: Can scrape and analyze past messages from channels
 - **Fault Tolerance**: Automatic task retries and error recovery with Celery
 - **Scalable Architecture**: Add more workers to handle increased message volume
 - **Robust Error Handling**: Comprehensive error catching and logging throughout the system